Artur’s Portfolio

 Pain Points

-• Wastes time at gym entrance due to unreliable check in.
+• Wastes time at gym entrance.

-• Feels disconnected from the training process when the app offers no real guidance.
+• Feels disconnected from the training process.

-• No digital confirmation about class availability or trainer changes.
+• No digital confirmation about class availability.

 Needs